shanefostersmith/Platypus-Type-Extensions/README.md

 # Platypus-Type-Extensions

-This library introduces new optimization variable types for multi-objective optimization and associated crossover and mutation strategies.
+This library introduces new variable types for multi-objective optimization, and associated crossover and mutation strategies.
-It also includes a flexible framework to for defining new variable types and optimizing mixed-type problems within a single global variator.
+It also includes a flexible framework to for defining new variable types and optimizing mixed-type problems with a single "global" variator.
 All variable types and strategies are fully compatible with the Platypus MOO framework.

 ## New Optimization Variables

-- **Floating Point Arrays**
+- **Floating Point Array**
     - Optimize a Numpy array of floats with Numba-accelerated strategies
     - (PCX, Differential Evolution, Polynomial Mutation, etc.)
-- **Integer Arrays**
+- **Integer Array**
     - Optimize a Numpy array of integers with Numba-accelerated strategies
     - (Integer Crossover, Binary Swap, Bit Flip, etc.)
 - **SetPartition**:
     - Optimize a subset of elements partitioned into bins
 - **WeightedSet**: